1955 Jaguar D-type

 In 1961 it was sold to fellow Canadian John Cannon who only used the car twice, albeit to great effect both times.
 Cannon won at Lime Rock, then again in the Grand Valley Grand National at Mosport, Canada.
 During his ownership Cannon repainted it cream.
 In 1962 Cannon sold XKD 545 to Hugh Dixon who rebuilt the car painting it red with a 12 inch blue central stripe.
 Dixon raced it twice at Mosport (retiring) and St Eugene (result unknown), plus in two hill climbs at Mont Gabriel (3rd) and Mont Tremblant (3rd again).
 Presumably Dixon then stopped campaigning XKD 545 as it wasn’t used up until 1967 when he sold it to the Vintage Car Store of Nyack, New York for $3,900.
 The D-type was then next advertised in Motor Sport magazine in July 1969 for £2,750.
 It was purchased by Peter Ashworth of England who rebuilt the car and in 1971 obtained the registration XKD 545J.
 Interestingly Ashworth raced XKD 545 at Mallory Park where it appears painted in cream again circa 1971.
 Ashworth used the car sparingly and around 1978 it was sold to Brian Classic, who presumably consigned it to Coys of Kensington.
 Bought from Coys by renowned Australian collector Peter Briggs of Perth, XKD 545 then spent over two decades in Australia as part of Briggs’ York Motor Museum.

 During this time it was partially restored by Classic Autocraft in Queensland and then completed in Perth.
 During the process it gained a tail fin and was painted dark green.
 Briggs then elected to sell the D-type via Christies’ Pebble Beach auction in 2000.
 Renowned Brazilian collector and racer Carlos Monteverde then acquired XKD 545 and enjoyed it for just over 2 years before it briefly passed to Scott Gauthier of Scottsdale, Arizona, with whom it stayed for four years.
 Well known London dealer Gregor Fisken then sold the car to its penultimate owner Tony Pickering of the UK in 2007.
 Pickering’s son Gavin successfully campaigned the car with success in a variety of historic events throughout Europe, before XKD 545 passed to the current owner in 2014.
 Since then it has been campaigned with success in a variety of events in Europe, always being maintained with no expense spared.
-The car includes an impressive spares package including complete rebuilt wide-angle engine, another incomplete engine, original bonnet and door, a close ratio gearbox, rear axle plus many more items.
+The car includes an impressive spares package including its original body, a freshly rebuilt wide-angle 3.4-litre engine, another incomplete engine, a close ratio gearbox, rear axle plus many more items.
 In addition XKD 545 has an extensive amount of documentation covering its continuous history.
 Today XKD 545 presents in superb condition, not needing for anything and is ready for its next custodian to enjoy on the road and/or track.